CONNECTIVITY | EMERGENCY CALLS | MAPS | TEAM COORDINATION | CROSS-BORDER COLLABORATION

 Context and objectives

-Eurisy has built a project around this question, which arose from the first edition of Eurisy's Satellite Applications for the Alps conference last year.
-Then, various search and rescue services showcased how they currently use satellite applications, and where they see room for improvement.
+How can satellite applications benefit search and rescue organisations in the Alps?
+Eurisy has built a project around this question, based on its experiences from the first edition: Satellite Applications for the Alps, a conference held in Berchtesgaden last year.
+Then, participating search and rescue services showcased how they currently use satellite applications, and where they see room for improvement.

 This project will take forward the conclusions and recommendations of that first meeting and investigate whether our findings apply to search and rescue services in the Alps as a whole.

 The project will examine the premise that a critical mass of users can better exploit solutions based on satellite applications together, rather than separately.

 How we will go about it

 The project will consist of: